okuswaha/product-manager/README.md

 caution : dont miss ":" or "-"

-maven configuration :  add maven dependency --> io.dropwizard:dropwizard-core:1.0.5
+Maven configuration :  add maven dependency --> io.dropwizard:dropwizard-core:1.0.5
+Define a configuration class : configuration.yaml in project root , and a class that extends Configuration class - maps properties in yaml file